Policy Development and Administration

 Not Specified in Current Policy

-Administrative Divisions: The primary administrative divisions of the University, including the President’s Office, Academic Affairs, Enrollment Management, Administration and Finance, Research & Economic Development, and Campus Life and Inclusive Excellence.
+Administrative Divisions: The primary administrative divisions of the University, including the President’s Office, Academic Affairs, Enrollment Management, Administration and Finance, Economic Development and Entrepreneurship, and Campus Life and Inclusive Excellence.

-Policy Advisory Committee (PAC): Consists of staff and faculty nominated by the provost and vice presidents to represent their division.
+Policy Advisory Committee (PAC): Consists of staff and faculty nominated by the vice presidents to represent their division.

 PAC develops and refines the processes for policy conversion, new policy development, and policy retirement; recommends administrative processes for effective processing and policy administration; and assures proper vetting of all policies with the university constituencies prior to implementation.